mfurkanyener/gmail-email-saver/README.md

-## gmail-email-saver
+# gmail-email-saver
-Gmail Mail Saver (Node JS, MySQL, Firebase and React)
+Gmail Email Saver (Node JS, MySQL, Firebase and React)

+> ### NodeJS + React + MySQL + Firebase gmail inbox email save application for getting and saving all of emails in your inbox.

+## Getting started

+To get the frontend and backend running locally:

-1. cd client && npm install
+- `cd client && npm install`
-2. cd server && npm install
+`- cd server && npm install`
-3. cd ../ && npm run build
+`- cd ../ && npm run build`
-4. npm run start
+`- npm run start`

-# Notes
+## Notes

 You have to fill credentials sections.
 1. Firebase for listen saved emails.